LCA-ActivityBrowser/activity-browser/activity_browser/docs/wiki/Installation-Guide.md

 - `-c conda-forge`: from the **c**hannel (`-c`) `conda-forge`
 - `activity-browser`: install the package `activity-browser`

-> [!NOTE]
-> You can have as many environments as you like, you can also install different versions of Activity Browser
-> in different environments, for example for different [plugins](Plugins), or just for using different version of
+You can have as many environments as you like, you can also install different versions of Activity Browser in different environments, for example for different [plugins](Plugins), or just for using different version of Activity Browser.

-> Activity Browser.
->
-> All environments will have access to the same projects and databases in Activity Browser.
+All environments will have access to the same projects and databases in Activity Browser.

 </details>

 ## Activating and running Activity Browser